vulnlog/vulnlog-poc/yaml/README.md

 # YAML and JSON Schema PoC

-This PoC requires [jsonschema](https://github.com/sourcemeta/jsonschema) installed on the system to run all the Gradle tasks.

 - [vulnlog.json](vulnlog.json) contains the whole Vulnlog schema bundled.
 It can be used by the IDE to get typesafe, autocompletion and documentation.
 It is generated from the files in [json-schema](src/main/json-schema) by the Gradle task `./gradlew bundleJsonSchema`.